 Getting hurt on the job can be a life-changing experience on multiple levels workers in Missouri.
 On top of newfound medical expenses and the potential for long-term losses of physical and/or cognitive function, the damages that stem from a serious workplace accident can be difficult to obtain compensation for if you are unfamiliar with how state law governs workers’ compensation claims.

-A seasoned workers’ compensation attorney at Longo Biggs, LC could provide invaluable guidance about what to do after a workplace accident in Sunset Hills.
+A seasoned workers’ compensation attorney at Longo Biggs Injury Law could provide invaluable guidance about what to do after a workplace accident in Sunset Hills.

 Report the Accident as Quickly as Possible